Keiren-b/clear_music_edited_files/ReadMe.txt

 are methodical sonatas for either flute or violin. both instruments are listed in attribute 3. these are works for a solo instrument and b.c.  for works that are 2 insturments and b.c. these are technically trio sonatas and should be listed as chamber.

-this is the case for many Telemann works. have adjusted all the following
+this is the case for many Telemann works. have adjusted all